shivangini831-sys/Aicte-Batch-7-Lecture-Voice-to-note-generator/README.md

 Lecture Voice to Notes Generator

-An AI-powered web application that converts lecture audio into structured text notes using Speech Recognition technology.

-📌 Project Description

-The Lecture Voice to Notes Generator is designed to help students automatically convert recorded lectures into written notes.

-Many students face difficulty in writing notes while listening to lectures.
-This project solves that problem by converting speech (audio input) into readable text using an AI speech recognition model.
+Abstract

-The system is built using Python and Streamlit and uses the Vosk Speech Recognition model for offline transcription.
+The Lecture Voice to Notes Generator is an AI-based web application developed to convert recorded lecture audio into structured text notes.
+The system utilizes speech recognition technology to transcribe spoken content into readable text, reducing the manual effort required for note-taking.
+The application is built using Python and Streamlit and integrates the Vosk speech recognition model for offline processing.

-🎯 Objectives

-To develop an AI-based system that converts lecture voice into text

-To simplify note-taking for students

-To implement speech recognition in a real-world project

-To create a simple and user-friendly web application
+Introduction

+In academic environments, students often find it difficult to take notes while simultaneously understanding lecture content.
+This project addresses that problem by automatically converting lecture audio into text.
+The system processes audio input and generates structured notes that can be saved for future reference.

+The application is designed to be simple, efficient, and user-friendly, making it accessible to students with minimal technical knowledge.

+Problem Statement

+Students face challenges in writing notes during live or recorded lectures.
+Manual note-taking can lead to incomplete or inaccurate documentation of important concepts.
+There is a need for an automated system that converts lecture speech into written text efficiently and accurately.

+Proposed Solution

+The proposed system accepts a lecture audio file as input and processes it using a speech recognition model.
+The application converts the audio into text format and displays the transcribed content on the interface.
+The generated notes are also saved in a text file for future use.

-🚀 Key Features
+Key Features

-🎙 Upload lecture audio file
+Upload lecture audio files

-🔊 Converts speech to text
+Convert speech to text automatically

-📝 Generates structured notes
+Generate readable and structured notes

-💾 Saves output text files
+Save transcribed text in output files

-🌐 Simple and interactive Streamlit UI
+Simple and interactive user interface

-📡 Works offline using Vosk model
+Offline speech recognition support

-🛠️ Technologies Used
+Technologies Used

 Programming Language: Python

-Frontend Framework: Streamlit
+Framework: Streamlit

 Speech Recognition Model: Vosk

-Libraries Used:
+Supporting Libraries:

 wave